porfiriopaiz/site/content/2017_03_30_anaconda-and-lvm-on-luks.rst

 .. image:: {filename}/images/anaconda-screenshots/0025.png
    :align: center

-We select `/boot`, here is where the F23 kernels were stored, so to reuse this partition it is required to format it. we assign a `Mount Point` `/boot`, then click `Reformat`, in my case I assign an ext4 file system and click `Update Settings`.
+Opt for `/boot`.
+This is where the F23 kernels were stored, so to repurpose this partition, formatting is necessary.
+Allocate the `Mount Point` as `/boot`, check the `Reformat` option, specify the file system as ext4 (in my case), and click on `Update Settings`.

 .. image:: {filename}/images/anaconda-screenshots/0030.png
    :align: center

-Click on `Done` and accept the changes that will be made.
+Click on `Done` and confirm the impending changes.

-To finish just click on `Begin Installation`.
+To conclude, simply click on `Begin Installation`.

 .. image:: {filename}/images/anaconda-screenshots/0032.png
    :align: center

-We assign a user password and ROOT password.
-And wait, now we must wait for the download of the packages and their installation to finish:
+Assign both a user password and a ROOT password.
+Now, patiently wait for the download and installation of the packages to complete.

 .. image:: {filename}/images/anaconda-screenshots/0037.png
    :align: center

-After done, click `Reboot`.
+Once everything is set, click on `Reboot`.

 .. image:: {filename}/images/anaconda-screenshots/0053.png
    :align: center

-In my case I had to do a series of steps after the installation that the we will see in the next post.
+In my case, I had to perform a series of post-installation steps, which I'll elaborate on in the next post.